Prepare for the New Year with these 4 reliable ways to begin the new calendar with a fresh start to achieve new goals and dreams you may have.

 Other Practices I do each New Year:

-I use 1 SEcond Everyday to document my life.
-This will be my 5th year doing this and it brings me such delight to watch these!
+I use 1 Second Everyday to document my life.
+I’ve been doing this over 5 years and it brings me such delight to watch these!

 I have wanted to start a One Line a Day Journal, but have not done so yet.
 I’ve even seen them made using notecards in a file box which appeals to my creative side, but not enough to make one yet!